atk4/data/README.md

 **Q: I fine-tune all my SQL queries.
 Why should I care?**

-Agile Data is capable of fine-tuning queries for you, including being able to consistently use joins, sub-qureies, expressions and advanced SQL patterns such as UNION, full-text search conditions or aggregation without you explicitly writing SQL code.
+Agile Data is capable of fine-tuning queries for you, including being able to consistently use joins, sub-queries, expressions and advanced SQL patterns such as UNION, full-text search conditions or aggregation without you explicitly writing SQL code.

 Now, since your code is no longer SQL-reliant, it's much easier to transparently start using NoSQL vendors, such as Cloud Databases for storing "AuditLog" or In-memory database for caches.